Hand Feeding Baby Seraphim

 The same little twerp @ 4 weeks, nearly ready to leave the nest.

 With any luck the eggs will hatch at 18 days.
 The babies are tiny and covered with a light golden down.
 It doesn’t seem possible that they could be strong enough even to eat with assistance, but miraculously they do.
 You don’t have to check the nest right away.
 If you watch the parent for a while, you will notice him/her checking underneath periodically; you may hear peeping, and you may notice the parent shifting position fairly frequently.
 You might even see a little head pop up.
 Both parents will feed the babies a mix of “crop milk” the first couple of days, followed by crop milk and seeds they regurgitate into the babies’ beaks, and eventually just seed mixed with water.
 The hen will sit very tight on the young the first day or two, and then she’ll finally let the cock take over with intermittent breaks.
 If there is still an infertile egg in the nest, this is the time to remove it.
 You will need to walk carefully to the nest and flush the parent off, as you need to check the health of the baby within two days of hatching.
 Its little crop should be full.
 If it is thin and peeping hysterically, then it is not being fed.
 If there is an unhatched egg beside it, remove the egg now.
 If the baby looks fine, then leave it alone for the next week while the parents are attending to it.
 Within ten days both parents will check on the young periodically, but they otherwise will leave them alone except for feeding or sitting next to them in the nest at night.
 The young grow insanely rapidly.
 What was a mere fluff on day one is a big fat squab at six days and is ready to be closed banded with a size 9 or 10 band by day 9 or 10.
 One can order bands from the National Pigeon Association as well as other sources.
 Show Pigeons are to be closed banded, i.e., the band is circular and without a seam; it has to be slid over the squab’s foot onto the portion of the leg just above the foot before the foot is too large.
-Otherwise, the band simply won’t fit, and the bird can only be banded with a seamed band.
-Birds with seamed bands can generally not be shown in competition.
+Otherwise, the band simply won’t fit, and the bird can only be banded with a seamless band.
+Birds without seamless bands can generally not be shown in competition.

 By four weeks the young are nearly fully feathered and almost ready to leave the nest.
 In an ideal world they will stay in the nest until they are five weeks old and truly fully feathered, but they often leave the nest in a controlled loft a bit early.
 By this same time, the cock has often already scouted out a new nest site if one is available and is encouraging the hen to lay another clutch.
 Once the new clutch is laid, the cock again resumes his daytime incubation duties but also attends to the older chicks which may now be running around on the floor of the loft, feeding them and teaching them to use the feeder and water source, which they learn quickly.
 He will do double duty until the next chicks hatch, and by then the older ones are already up on a roost and managing on their own.